KennethJAllen/data-completion-research/README.md

 Low-Rank matrix completion is the task of completing missing entries of a partially complete matrix subject to the constraint that the rank of the resulting matrix is minimized.
 This is a non-convex minimization problem, and as such is considered difficult to solve.

 ### Algorithms
-1. Alternating Projection
+1. alternating projection
-2. Alternating Projection with MVSD
+2. alternating projection with MVSD
-3. Schur Maximum Volume Gradient Descent
+3. schur maximum volume gradient descent

 ## Low-Rank Tensor Completion